laravel/docs/homestead.md

 ### Configure Your Provider

-The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox` or `vmware_fusion`.
+The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox` or `vmware_desktop`.
 You may set this to whichever provider you prefer.

 	provider: virtualbox